asparc/AutoMatlab/README.md

 ![Command panel](fig/autocompletion.png)

 When the typed text exactly matches a function name, querying the autocompletion with <kbd>Ctrl + Space</kbd> yields a list of suggested function signature snippets, as well a pop-up with the function documentation.
+A panel with the function documentation can also be called through the command `show_auto_matlab_documentation_panel`.

 ![Command panel](fig/popup.png)